Thinking about seeing a therapist or counselor? The cost of therapy and how to pay for therapy are almost certainly on your mind.

-When you view an individual therapy provider’s page, in the section directly underneath their areas of specialty, you’ll see their fees per session and which insurance providers they accept.
+When you view an individual therapy provider’s page, in the section directly underneath their areas of specialty, you can see their fees per session as well as the insurance providers they accept.

-Many therapists listed on Monarch also allow you to book free 15-minute initial consultation appointments.
+Many therapists on Monarch also allow you to book free 15-minute initial consultation sessions.

-Whether you're starting therapy for the first time or you’re seeking a new counselor, we're hopeful we can demystify how to afford mental health care, pay for therapy, and/or find a low cost counseling option.
+Whether you're starting therapy for the first time or you’re seeking a new counselor, we're hopeful we can demystify how to afford mental health care, how to pay for therapy, and/or how to find a low cost counseling option.

-We understand this stuff can often feel confusing, and it’s our aim to help clarify.
+We understand this stuff can feel confusing, and it’s our aim to help clarify.

-Read on for our suggestions, tips, and ideas to help you navigate the system to find an affordable therapist who meets your needs.
+Read on for our suggestions, tips, and ideas to help you navigate the system and find an affordable therapist who meets your needs.

 Does American health insurance cover mental health?

 Today many U.S. employer-sponsored healthcare plans cover therapy.

 Workplaces provide these plans (also called group plans) to their employees.
 Companies essentially share the cost of this benefit with their workers.